 Topography of Mars

 LiDAR technology was used to create a topographic map of Mars back in 1999.
-The laser pulses travelled at a very high speed to Mars, creating a 3D model of the planet and returning the data to earth.
+The laser pulses traveled at a very high speed to Mars, creating a 3D model of the planet and returning the data to earth.
 NASA’s Phoenix Lander also used LiDAR technology to detect snow falling.
-The Mars Meteorological LiDAR now provides cloud, fog and dust plume data, leading to a better understanding of the planet’s climate.
+The Mars Meteorological LiDAR now provides cloud, fog, and dust plume data, leading to a better understanding of the planet’s climate.

 LiDAR has been used as an ongoing part of the Lunar Laser Ranging experiment, measuring the distance between the surfaces of Earth and the moon.
 Laser light pulses are transmitted and reflected back to Earth and the round-trip duration is measured.
 The findings of this experiment have shown us that the moon is spiraling away from Earth at a rate of 3.8 cm/year.

-LiDAR can be used to study atmospheric gases, aerosols and clouds.
+LiDAR can be used to study atmospheric gases, aerosols, and clouds.
 Molecular scattering decreases with increasing wavelength, allowing the system to build a ‘density map’.
 The data collected by LiDAR is highly accurate, giving an exact estimation of the molecules comprising any form of matter.

 LiDAR can detect particles in both air and water, which makes it particularly adept at identifying pollutants like carbon dioxide, sulphur dioxide and methane.
 Together with a building or terrain model, researchers can use this data to observe and reduce pollutant build-up in a given area.